mattkward/MATLAB-on-AWS-SageMaker/README.md

 # MATLAB-on-AWS-SageMaker

 This Repo provides an approach for executing MATLAB stand-alone executables on AWS SageMaker.
-It borrows heavily from AWS's "Bring Your Own Algorithms", which takes the executable and places it within a Docker image.
+Amazon has a large number of repos of there own that give a more complete overview on their technologies, with this mostly filling the gap for executing MATLAB code on the platform.

 Software used:
 * Ubuntu
 * MATLAB 2018b
 * Compiler Toolbox
 * Docker
-* AWS Services (AWS Command Line Interface, SageMaker, S3, ECR, etc.?)
+* AWS Services (AWS Command Line Interface, SageMaker, S3, ECR, etc.)